mmirko/gomcc/README.md

-# gomcc - Go Multi-Component Commander
+# gomcc - Go Multi-Component Launcher

 A flexible CLI launcher for managing application dependencies and conditional execution based on check results.
+The project is the AI re-implementation of an old python tool called "mcc" that I wrote several years ago.

 ## Features